Your Horse and Dog Will Love Bodywork Therapy

 Benefits Of Equine Body Work For Your Horse?

 - Increased stride and quality and increased flexibility;

 What is Canine Body Work and How Can It Help My Dog?

 Body Work for Canines is also available so that dogs can also benefit - typically dogs can obtain benefits similar to those that are listed above for horses.
 Many types of dogs can benefit from canine body work - from puppies to more "vintage" dogs!
 Whether they are working or agility dogs, show dogs or family pets and also as part of rehabilitation programmes.

 Horses or dogs who compete regularly (e.g. showjumping, eventing, dog agility, etc) can experience benefits from an equine or canine bodywork therapy session.
-However, any horse or dog can find it beneficial - whether they're old or young, after all being able to be as mobile as possible is something that everyone wants to enjoy, including your horse or dog!
+However, any horse or dog can find it beneficial - whether they're old or young and whatever their exercise regime.
+After all wanting to be able to be as mobile as possible is something that's everyone wants to enjoy, including your horse or dog!

 A regular Equine or Canine Bodywork session can be beneficial, even if your animal doesn't have a particular ailment.
 For further specific advice for your animal, do speak to your Veterinary Surgeon though!